 From there the album somehow regroups and continues groping along trying out various musical modes.
 "Winner Take All" sounds like a proto-Styx hit, "22 Years" sounds like proto-AC/DC, "Jonas Psalter" is a good melodic DeYoung number, and the album's title track is an over the top slice of prog rock complete with weird effects and some crazy Moody Blues-style spoken word ramblings.
 Then, of course, the only way to end the album is with a couple minutes of the "Hallelujah Chorus" (?!?).

 Styx has continued touring and releasing new music right up to the present day despite a couple hiatuses and the departure of various members, including primary vocalist DeYoung in 1999.
-Since then DeYoung has performed both his own new songs and a "Music of Styx" show, which he'll present.
-(Wooden Nickel, 1973)
+Since then DeYoung has performed both his own new songs and a "Music of Styx" show, which he'll present at the Pabst Theater in Milwaukee on Friday, April 1.
+(Wooden Nickel BXL1-0287, 1973)